Discontinuity-aware KAN-based physics-informed neural networks

 \section{Conclusion}

 This paper presents a discontinuity-aware PINN method designed to improve the ability of AI-based solvers to resolve PDEs with sharp spatial transitions or fast temporal evolution without prior measured data.
-It employs adaptive Fourier-feature embedding to balance high- and low-frequency information for mitigating spectral bias and detecting sharp changes, an improved DKAN to model shock-wave features, mesh transformation to improve the convergence behavior in complex geometries, and learnable local artificial viscosity to stabilize solutions near discontinuities during training.
-This method is tested on the Burgers' equation and transonic and supersonic airfoil flows, resulting in sharply resolved shock solutions.
-These results prove that the proposed DPINN method achieves superior accuracy and fewer parameters in discontinuity calculation compared to other methods.
+It employs an adaptive Fourier-feature embedding with a hybrid spectral correction mechanism to mitigate spectral bias and detect high-frequency discontinuities, a DKAN that generalizes the Kolmogorov representation theorem to the discontinuous regime for the modeling of shock-wave properties, mesh transformation to improve convergence across complex geometries, and learnable local artificial viscosity to stabilize solutions near discontinuities.
+This method is tested on the Burgers' equation, Riemann problems, and transonic and supersonic airfoil flows, resulting in sharply resolved shocks.
+These results demonstrate that the proposed DPINN method achieves superior accuracy with fewer parameters in capturing discontinuities compared to other methods.

-The efficiency and accuracy of the proposed method can be further improved.
-In terms of efficiency, the local artificial viscosity increases computational cost due to the need to compute additional second-order derivatives within the viscous terms.
-Regarding accuracy, viscous dissipation inherently introduces errors, and the shock sensor fails to accurately detect shock regions, further reducing accuracy.
+The efficiency and generalizability of the proposed method can be further improved.
+In terms of efficiency, the additional artificial viscosity term increases computational overhead arising from second-order derivative evaluations.
 Theoretically, a sufficiently complex PINN without artificial viscosity can also accurately solve PDEs with discontinuous solutions, as previously shown with architecture modification methods and the inviscid Burgers' equation case in Section \ref{sub:3.1}.
 However, due to limited computational resources, pure architecture modification methods have so far been limited to 1D cases.
-Consequently, artificial viscosity remains essential for balancing accuracy and computational efficiency.
-In future research, more accurate shock-capturing methods, such as AI-based approaches \cite{fan2025wcns3}, and advanced network architectures like attention mechanisms \cite{song2024loss} will be introduced to extend DPINN to practical three-dimensional unsteady flows with sharp spatial transitions or fast temporal evolution, thereby enhancing its capacity for modeling complex physical phenomena.
+Furthermore, the reliance on shock sensors constrains generalizability, as how to accurately and robustly identify shocks from predicted flow fields across diverse scenarios, such as high-dimensional unsteady flows, remains a significant challenge.
+Therefore, future research will integrate AI-based shock-capturing schemes \cite{fan2025wcns3} and attention mechanisms \cite{song2024loss} to extend DPINN to practical three-dimensional unsteady flows, enhancing its capability to model complex physical phenomena.